help center

 Payout Scheduling

-Use the fields and dropdowns to set your payout scheduling period, which is when partners will receive their payouts from your account wallet.
+Input how long after actions lock partners will be paid.
 This setting is very important, and is tied to your account funding!
-Refer to our Guide to Finance for Brands for common funding strategies and the associated payout scheduling settings to use.
+Refer to this doc for common funding strategies and the associated payout scheduling settings to use.

 Action Locking

 Use the fields and dropdowns to set your action locking period.
 This setting is very important, and is tied to your account funding!
-Refer to our Guide to Finance for Brands for common funding strategies and the associated action locking settings to use.
+Refer to this doc for common funding strategies and the associated action locking settings to use.

 Credit Policy

-For most advertisers, this option is set to Last Click, meaning the partner that drove the last click to a completed action receives the credit (and payout).
-Some enterprise clients may have extra options—reach out to your CSM directly for help with configuring this option for your use case(s).
+For most brands, this option is set to Last Click, meaning the partner that drove the last click to a completed action receives the credit (and payout).
+Reach out to your CSM for help configuring this for more specific use cases.

 Referral Window

-This sets the window of time that a partner can still receive credit for an action.
+Set the window of time in which a partner can still receive credit for an action.

-For example, if a partner drove a click to your web store and the customer doesn't purchase anything yet, the referral window starts.
-If the customer returns to your site within the referral window and purchases something (i.e., completes an action or "converts"), the partner will receive credit for driving that action.
+E.g., if a partner drove a click to your web store but the customer hasn't yet purchased anything, the referral window starts.
+If the customer leaves but returns to your site within the referral window and purchases something (i.e., completes an action or "converts"), the partner will receive credit for driving that action.

 Advanced settings